These vegan peanut butter cookies are so easy to make and only 5 ingredients. They are both grain gluten-free and done in under 30 minutes!

 - If you prefer to measure, then measure the flours by scooping your measuring cup into the flour versus spooning it into it.
 This is how I measured when getting my weights.

-- These cookies should be stored in an airtight container at room temperature.
-They’ll stay fresh for 2-3 days.
+- Store in an airtight container at room temperature for 2-3 days.

 Yes!
 Because I used almond flour, this recipe is gluten-free.